 - If the hiring process gets delayed, you should stay in touch with your contacts, and follow up every few weeks, if you have not heard anything

 You have taken the time to create that stellar resume, locked in the interview, spent time preparing for an interview and then nailed the interview.
 Don’t skip the critical step of following up after your interview, as this step could push you over the top and get you the offer.
 Need help preparing for an interview or writing your resume?
-Check out the rest of our human resources themed posts for tips.
+Check out our other blog posts for more tips.